tjelvar-olsson/tjelvar-olsson.github.io/_drafts/packaging-data-and-metadata-using-dtool.md

 in the UniProt database.

-Although metadata is essential for making sense of data finding solutions for packaging it with the data can be difficult.
+Although metadata is essential for making sense of data finding solutions for managing metadata can be difficult.
 In some cases metadata resides inside the head of individuals.
 Have you ever found yourself asking one of your colleagues a question along the lines of:

 *What buffer did you use in this experiment?*

-One strategy for associating metadata with files is to store it in directory structures and file names.
-This takes the form of file names along the lines of ``replicate_1/chitin/col0_leaf_1.tif``.
+One strategy for associating metadata with files is to include it in directory structures and file names.
+This takes the form of file paths along the lines of ``replicate_1/chitin/col0_leaf_1.tif``.
 Here the file name tells us that the image is from leaf sample one from the Colombia-0 ecotype of *A. thaliana*.
 The directory structure encodes that this is replicate one and that the sample